edgio-docs/edgio-docs/src/pages/guides/app_security/getting_started.md

 ### Create a Rate Rule {/*create-a-rate-rule*/}

-Use a rate rule to restrict the flow of traffic to your application.
+Create a rate rule that restricts the flow of traffic from a client to your application to 100 requests per minute.

 1. Navigate to the **Rate Rules** page.
     {{ SECURITY_NAV }} **Rate Rules**.